 This indie title caused quite the stir when it was released on 31st March 2015.
 We’re a bit delayed in getting to Axiom Verge, but it finally clicked with us last weekend and it’s been dominating our thoughts ever since.
 The Metroidvania indie title was created by Thomas Happ and it’s a mighty impressive piece of work, inspired mightily by the classic Super Metroid and Super Castlevania games of the 1990s (and so we have Metroidvania).

-Super Metroid will be covered one day on this blog (do not underestimate the staggering perfection of Nintendo’s Alien inspired 1994 SNES masterpiece), but for today we’re looking at this game which has taken its influence, adds a Philip K. Dick theme, and crafts a borderline pitch-perfect modern indie classic… with just a few minor flaws.
+Super Metroid will be covered one day on this blog (do not underestimate the staggering perfection of Nintendo’s Alien-inspired 1994 SNES masterpiece), but for today we’re looking at this game which has taken its influence, adds a Philip K. Dick theme, and crafts a borderline pitch-perfect modern indie classic.

 The best thing in video games right now, other than Nintendo’s outstanding output, is the vibrant indie scene.
 It’s glorious!
 Typically low budget efforts from small independent developers with a lot of passion and unique ideas, you get titles such as this, which takes the best elements from the SNES era (still the best games console of them all) and adds modern sensibilities.